Rath2601/core_java/README.md

 3. Array of a parent class can have its subclass elements but its not vice versa.
 4. final -->  prevents reassigning the array reference but doesn’t make the array itself immutable.
 5. elements inside an array are always mutable.
+6. Array are allocated in heap memory
+7. Arrays are serializable by default

 ```
 final int[] arr = new int[2];